Welcome to the PoE Texas Manual for the 24 port Layer 1 Managed 4 Pair PoE Injector!

 Then power on the injector using any 48-56 volt power supply.
 The settings will remain in the device even if you power it off and power it on again.

 Now comes the techiest part of the process.
-You will need to disconnect your computer for wifi and the internet.
+You will need to disconnect your computer from wifi and the internet.
 I know this feels very dangerous, but it’s only for a moment.

 I’m giving the instructions here for a Windows computer.
 If you need help doing this on a MAC, simply go to YouTube and search on setting an fixed IP address for a MAC.
 Then use the IP address information I give below.